lamogha/ClassifierSystem/README.md

 # LamiClassify
 Research classification repository.
-This is a repository for the design and implementation of a big data classifier system.
+This is a repository for the design and implementation of a hybrid automated machine learning system for big data.
+It contains java codes using the WEKA API for a prototyped design for the system.
+It is open for further research contributions and input.
+Initial research concepts starts here http://aisel.aisnet.org/isd2014/proceedings2016/CogScience/8.